On Crimes and Punishments: Principles

 On Crimes and Punishments was the first critical analysis of capital punishment that demanded its abolition.
 Beccaria described the death penalty as:

 the war of a nation against a citizen ...
 It appears absurd to me that the laws, which are the expression of the public will and which detest and punish homicide, commit murder themselves, and in order to dissuade citizens from assassination, commit public assassination.

 Beccaria cited Montesquieu, who stated that "every punishment which does not arise from absolute necessity is tyrannical".

 Regarding the "Proportion between Crimes and Punishment", Beccaria stated that:

 Crimes of every kind should be less frequent, in proportion to the evil they produce to society ...
 If an equal punishment be ordained for two crimes that injure society in different degrees, there is nothing to deter men from committing the greater as often as it is attended with greater advantage.

 Beccaria also argued against torture, believing it was cruel and unnecessary.
+He wrote: "what right… other than the right of force, gives a judge the power to inflict punishment on a citizen while the question of his guilt or innocence is still in doubt?"
+He observed that torture makes a person's capacity to withstand pain the criterion for truth; that it carries a great risk of torturing an innocent person; and that a person will confess to anything to stop their suffering while being tortured.